 This section provides a deduction for expenses incurred towards medical insurance, preventive health checkup, and other medical expenses.
 The maximum amount available under section 80D is Rs 1,00,000 (according to union budget 2018).
 The deduction is available for the taxpayer, spouse, dependent children, parent (dependent or independent).

-Section 80DDB is available for treatment of certain specified diseases with a limited amount of Rs 40,000, Rs 1,00,000, if the person treated, is a senior citizen.
+Section 80DDB is available for treatment of certain specified diseases with a limited amount of Rs 40,000 for people below 60 years of age and Rs 1,00,000, if the person treated, is a senior citizen.

 Section 80G provides a deduction on contributions made towards an approved charitable institution.
 Mode of donation plays a role in deciding the deduction limit.
 The donations specified in section 80G are eligible for deduction up to either 100% or 50% with or without restriction as provided in section 80G.
 For claiming the deduction three documents are required such as stamped receipt, the photocopy of the 80G certificate.
 The adjusted gross total income is to be calculated on which the qualifying limit is calculated at 10%.